AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 Face Index array.

-If the node is not a leaf one then Child0 and Child1 are used to iterate over the KDTree
+If the node is not a leaf one then Child0 and Child1 are used to iterate over the KDTree.
-Child1 has two function It represents the next node in the KDTree and also the split axis:
+Child1 has two functions, It represents the next node in the KDTree and also the split axis:

 ```